Markovian linearization of random walks on groups: Introduction

 Under various names, the linearization trick has been used in several domains such as electrical engineering, random matrices, operators algebras, automata theory, etc, we refer to the survey \cite{MR3718048}.
 A famous application of the linearization trick in operator algebra is the computation of the spectrum of a non-commutative polynomial.
 If $a \in \cA$, the spectrum of $a$ is defined as $\sigma(a) := \{ z \in \bC, z I - a \text{ is not invertible} \}$.
 Given a non-commutative polynomial $\cP(x_{1}, \ldots, x_{n}) \in \cA$, it is possible to construct a linear $\tilde{\cP} \in M_{r}(\bC) \otimes \cA$ for some integer $r$, such that $(z I -\cP)$ is invertible in $\cA$ if and only if $(\Lambda(z)\otimes I_{\cA} - \tilde{\cP})$ is invertible in $M_{r}(\bC) \otimes \cA$, where $\Lambda(z)$ is the $r \times r$ matrix with only zero elements except the $(1,1)$ entry which is $z$.
 Moreover, $(z I -\cP)^{-1}$ is then precisely the $(1,1)$ entry of $(\Lambda(z) \otimes I_{\cA} -\tilde{\cP})^{-1}$ (seen as a $r\times r$ matrix of elements in $\cA$).
 Such a construction can be found for instance in the monograph \cite[Chapter 10]{mingo2017free}.

 As illustrated in this last example, we note that the relevant properties of $\cP$ (here its spectrum and its resolvent) dictates the linearization procedure.
 In this paper, we introduce a new linearization of the Markov kernel of a random walk with finite range on a group.
-This linearization is a new Markov kernel on an enlarged state space and it corresponds to a nearest-neighbor random walk on the group.
-Classical quantities such as speed or entropy rate of the original random walk can be read on the new random walk.
+This linearization is a new Markov kernel on an enlarged state space and it corresponds to a nearest-neighbour random walk on the group.
+Many properties of the original random walk can be read on the new random walk.
 We illustrate our method on free groups and free product of finite groups.
-Notably, we establish new formulas for drift and entropy of finite range random walks on these groups.
+Notably, we give a new description of the harmonic measure for finite range random walks on these groups and obtain formulas for the drift and entropy as a byproduct.